Ghana Weather Alert: Thunderstorms, Strong Winds to Hit Coastal Areas Today, May 25

 The agency further noted that ongoing rainfall activity in northern Ghana will persist, especially over the western parts of the region this morning.

-Rainstorm moving Gulf of Guinea to Ghana
+Rainstorm moving from Gulf of Guinea to Ghana

 Meanwhile, a rainstorm currently forming over the Gulf of Guinea is moving steadily towards Ghana’s eastern coastline.

-This system is expected to bring increased cloud cover and trigger thunderstorms with varying rainfall intensities across southern parts of the country from mid-morning through the afternoon.
+This system is expected to bring increased cloud cover and trigger thunderstorms with varying rainfall intensities across the southern parts of the country from mid-morning through the afternoon.

 Weather officials have cautioned that the approaching storm may be accompanied by moderate to strong winds, urging the public to take necessary precautions.